 At a glance

-- Politics: Navin Ramgoolam became premier in July 2005, having already held the post from 1995 to 2000.
+- Politics: Navin Ramgoolam became premier in July 2005 and was defeated in the 2014 elections.
 Changing coalitions are a feature of politics

 - Economy: Political stability and efforts to diversify have helped Mauritius become one of Africa's most prosperous economies.